nick-nugat/nick-nugat.github.io/content/project-designs/cmsc204/NguyenNicholas_Assignment4_Design/assignment4-design.md

 - `CourseDBStructure`
 	- represents a hash table with buckets
 	- each hash code is based on the crn since unique to every course
+- `CourseDBManager`
+	- data manager class that allows users to read courses from a text file